Examine global health and development policy in Geneva and investigate prominent issues dominating the international health and development arenas.

 Travel to Morocco to visit health institutions and see contrasting public health systems in the capital, Rabat, and a rural area.

-You’ll meet with Moroccan leaders of the Public Health Ministry, National School of Public Health, and Pan-African Organization against AIDS.
-The excursion allows you to consider the complexity of healthcare systems, and health and development policy, from diverse vantage points.
-You will witness global health systems from a centralized policy and decision-making perspective in Geneva as well as localized applications of health and development programs in a rural setting in Morocco.
+You’ll meet with Moroccan leaders of the National Ministry of Health, the National School of Public Health, and NGOs like the Pan-African Organization against AIDS, and you’ll participate in a communal health campaign in partnership with the National Ministry of Health and an international NGO.
+The excursion allows you to consider the complexity of healthcare systems and health and development policy from diverse vantage points.
+You will compare localized applications of health and development programs in a rural setting in Morocco with global health systems from a centralized policy and decision-making perspective in Geneva.
+During this excursion, you’ll stay with a Moroccan family in Rabat’s medina.

 Gain new competencies in French.